 From keeping restaurants safe in Delhi to applying bug-busting surface coatings to Hong Kong commuter train compartments, finding ways to control the coronavirus pandemic has relied on Hong Kong’s innovative entrepreneurs.
 Their strategies, services and products have helped hard-hit sectors reopen and rebuild even as Covid-19 remains a health threat.

-Carrying millions of passengers per day, the MTR Corporation provides vital transport links for Hong Kong.
+Carrying more than 3m passengers per day, the MTR Corporation provides vital transport links for Hong Kong.
 But, with a virus that spreads through aerosol and droplet contact, keeping staff and passengers safe was a challenge.
 The MTR appointed a special committee to take a leading role in implementing its infection prevention strategy.
 “Information related to the pandemic, such as strengthened precautionary measures and confirmed Covid-19 cases among staff, is proactively provided to the public to keep them well-informed,” a spokesperson said.

 The corporation stepped up its cleaning and disinfection of stations using a non-toxic disinfectant, nano silver-titanium dioxide coating, to kill a wide range of germs and bacteria on surfaces that passengers commonly touch inside train compartments.
 In addition, the operator introduced its Vapourised Hydrogen Peroxide Robots (VHP), a development between MTR and Avalon Biomedical, a Hong Kong biotechnology company.

 The VHP Robot can access small gaps difficult to reach through normal cleaning work and can eliminate viruses and bacteria.
-“We have deployed a total of 20 VHP robots for train cleaning in depots and hope this helps to ensure the comfort of passengers’ journeys by providing ever greater health protection for our colleagues and our customers alike,” the spokesperson said.
+“We plan to deploy a total of 20 VHP robots for train cleaning in depots and hope this helps to ensure the comfort of passengers’ journeys by providing ever greater health protection for our colleagues and our customers alike,” the spokesperson said.

 Another innovation keeping Hong Kong safe and clean is Raze, a sanitising coating that can be sprayed on surfaces to keep them virus-free for up to three months.
 Raze, which began as a disinfectant in the agricultural sector, had expanded to commercial properties and shopping malls through a partnership with Henderson Land.
 Chief executive Vincent Fong thought the product, which also eliminates mould, bacteria and even odours, could help in the pandemic and contacted the Hong Kong government.